Trip Summary and Itinerary Map

 Prices, Departures and Inclusions

 Prices quoted below are per person based on 2 people sharing.
 Cabin availability changes all the time so please contact us for up-to-date details and information on specific cabin availability.

-The charter flights from Anadyr to Nome costs an additional $1300 per person on top of the voyage price.
+The charter flight between Anadyr and Nome costs an additional $1300 per person on top of the voyage price.
 In addition to this, a local payment of $500 is required.